DripEmail/slate/source/includes/rest/_broadcasts.md

   </tbody>
 </table>

-## List all broadcasts
+## List all Single-Email Campaigns

-> To list broadcasts in an account:
+> To list Single-Email Campaigns in an account:

 ```shell
 curl "https://api.getdrip.com/v2/YOUR_ACCOUNT_ID/broadcasts" \